 In the past 3 days I have seen so many different opinions floating around on social media, it’s the norm for a while after events like what we’ve seen in the past 72 hours…but then it dies down…until the next event.
 But there aren’t any real solutions or progress being made.
 People are blaming black people.
 People are blaming white people.
 People are blaming guns.
 People are blaming cops.
 People are blaming the media.
 But can we just stop?

 I have seen people talk about racism.
 That it’s a “white people” problem, that it’s a “black people” problem.
 Racism was not started by any one person of any one skin color.
 If you look at a black person and assume they’re ignorant, a thug, or dangerous just because of their skin color or style of dress, it’s racism.
 If you look at a white person and assume they’re a racist descendant of a slave owner or assume they got to where they are because of “privilege”, it’s racism.
 Either way, it makes both “sides” angry and continues to spin the cycle.
 If you look throughout History, racism has been practiced by every race and people group in one form or another.
 Racism is a human problem.
 Prejudice is a human problem…because really, as much as we call out racism, it is just one form of prejudice we hold against each other because we judge each other by what we see, especially when we don’t know the person.
 Everyone does it, you can’t deny it.
 Whether it’s skin color, style and condition of dress, job, car, whatever…we all judge each other by what we first see.
 It is a human condition.
-Part of it is how we evaluate a person and part of it is how we try to protect ourselves.
-It’s one thing to judge someone by what you see, it is another to automatically dislike, mistreat, or disrespect them because of it.

 Please also be aware, I am not saying we should remove guns from all people, including cops.
 I am not saying that every situation where a cop shoots and kills someone, whether black or white, is right or wrong.
 I am saying we cannot judge any one person, field of workers, race, culture, or whatever by the actions of a few.
 Cops are enforcers of the law which means they often have to deal with people breaking the law…which automatically puts their lives at risk…which means they have to be cautious.
 I’m not saying every cop should just walk right up to a person and say “howdy doody”…they should be wise and cautious, and they should do their best to carefully evaluate each situation they step into for the sake of their lives and the lives of those around them.
 They should be held accountable in situations where they have committed an injustice or broken the law…but we must also try to find peace when the answers we expect or seek are not what is given.